vikaslamba99/vikaslamba.github.io/_posts/2024-04-29-Kalman-Filter.md

 Key disadvantages are the assumptions of linearity and Gaussian noise that financial data often violates.
 As we know in reality, in a temporal and spatial time-series of financial data (e.g. stock prices) there are common nonlinearities, we will be discussing the Extended Kalman Filter (EKF) as well as the Unscented Kalman Filter (UKF).

+The Kalman filter is particularly useful for rolling estimates of datavalues or model parameters that change over time.
+This is because it adapts its estimates at every time step based on new observations and tends to weigh recent observations more heavily.
+Except for conventional moving averages, the Kalman filter does not require us to specify the length of a window used for the estimate.
+Rather, we start out with our estimate of the mean and covariance of the hidden state and let the Kalman filter correct our estimates based on periodic observations.

+Kalman filter can be applied using pykalman in Python.

 > References:
 > 1. Dixon, M. F., Halperin, I., & Bilokon, P. (2020).
 Machine Learning in Finance.
 Springer.